Sports, Monday, April 27th

 Green will not sign an agent, maintaining his eligibility for Ben Jacobson’s squad.

-The Cedar Falls standout poured in nearly 20 points per game along with three boards and three assists.
+The Cedar Falls standout poured in nearly 20 points per game along with three boards and three assists last season for the Panthers.

 He shot 42% from the field, 39% from downtown and 92% from the line.

-Green was name the 2020 Missouri Valley Conference Player of the Year, while being named to the All-Missouri Valley team for the second straight season.
+Green was named the 2020 Missouri Valley Conference Player of the Year, while being selected to the All-Missouri Valley team for the second straight season.

 Green joins Iowa State’s Tyrese Haliburton and Iowa’ Luka Garza as in-state players who are attempting a jump to the NBA.